MartinR2345/EndtoEndCybersecurityProgram-/README.md

 An attacker successfully phishes an employee and gains access to authentication systems because MFA is not fully enforced, allowing unauthorized access to employee, developer, and administrator accounts.

 <strong>Why This Step Matters</strong><br>
-The objective for this step is to determine what can go wrong for this organization and why.
+The objective of Step 4 is to determine what can go wrong for this organization and why.

 <p align="center">
  <strong>Step Five: Perform The Risk Assessment & Create Risk Register Table </strong> <br/>